Flutter vs. React Native Comparison: What to Choose to Build a Mobile App in 2022

 - Skype — a video conferencing tool.

 The total number of apps built with Flutter and React Native is uncertain.
-The Flutter community has formed a list of more than 2,000 apps built using this framework while React Native has mentioned about 40 best examples.
-But it’s clear that the real number is much more than that.
+According to Google statistics more than 500,000 apps have been already built with Flutter.
+But it’s clear that the number of apps built with React Native is much more as it is much older.

-Though it’s hard to say which framework is more popular among businesses, Google Trends show us clearly that the interest in Flutter is constantly growing.
-Here are Google Trends search results on React Native vs. Flutter popularity from 2016 to 2021.
+Though it’s hard to say which framework is more popular among businesses, Google Trends shows us clearly that the interest in Flutter is constantly growing.
+Here are Google Trends search results on React Native vs. Flutter popularity from 2017 to 2022.

 Flutter vs. React Native popularity: no winner.